JakubIllner/jakubillner.github.io/_posts/2022-09-30-JSON-in-autonomous-database.markdown

 # Key Takeaways

 * __A.
-Do not run analytical queries directly against JSON documents if you require fast performance and many concurrent users.__ Running analytics directly against complex JSON documents is significantly slower and it requires more resources than if the data is mapped into relational tables or materialized views.
-It is perfectly ok to access complex JSON documents directly during data exploration or infrequent adhoc queries; but I recommend transforming JSON documents into relational structures for high-volume reporting.

-* __B.
 Consider the new binary JSON format (OSON) instead of text format.__ The OSON format provides better query and load performance.
 It is also more storage efficient.
 Therefore I do not see any reason why not to start using OSON format for all large JSON documents.

+* __B.
+Consider compression for JSON documents in BLOB columns.__ JSON documents in compressed BLOB column provide better or comparable load and query performance to uncompressed BLOB column while significantly reducing storage requirements.
+The only catch seems to be higher sensitivity to highly utilized systems, when the performance degrades faster then with the uncompressed storage.

 * __C.
-Consider compression for JSON documents in BLOB columns.__ JSON documents in compressed BLOB column provide better or comparable load and query performance to uncompressed BLOB column while significantly reducing storage requirements.
-The only catch seems to be higher sensitivity to highly utilized systems, when the performance degrades faster then with uncompressed storage.

-* __D.
 Single ADW OCPU can support up to 4-8 sessions loading JSON documents.__ Depending on the storage format, single OCPU of ADW can support maximum of 4 to 8 concurrent sessions inserting large and complex JSON documents.
 More concurrent sessions will lead to degraded performance as the ADW instance becomes overutilized.

-* __E.
-Load performance of JSON Collections requires further analysis.__ My measurements show significantly worse load performance for JSON Collections compared to standard tables with JSON documents in BLOB columns with OSON format.
-This is unexpected behaviour which I think might be caused by missing metadata caching.

 Note these messages are valid for the scenario presented in this post; i.e., for large, complex JSON documents which must be stored in BLOB columns.
 I strongly recommend testing